quixio/quix-docs/docs/integrations/databases/influxdb/replacing-flux.md

     try:
         app.run(sdf)
     except Exception as e:
-        logger.exception("An error occurred while running the application.", e)
+        logger.exception("An error occurred while running the application. {e}")
 ```

 Data is consumed in MessagePack format, and produced in JSON format, for onward processing by the pipeline.
 This example demonstrates the very flexible approach to data conversion that a fully featured programming language such as Python provides.